nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Terminologies / Symbols
-* Flag: A flag is a word starting with a dash "-" that is used to identify the type of information that is being provided e.g. -name.
+* Flag: A flag is a word starting with a dash "-" that is used to identify the type of information that is being provided e.g. `-name`.

 * Text formatted as code snippets are either commands e.g. `list schedule`, command formats e.g. `list [LIST][KEYWORDS]` or parameters e.g. `NAME`.
 * <box type="info" seamless>This box denotes additional information.</box>